SirOsborn/Event-Registration-System/README.md

 ### Demo Capabilities
 The system includes a comprehensive demo that showcases:
-- ✅ User creation and verification
+- User creation and verification
-- ✅ Secure login with password hashing
+- Secure login with password hashing
-- ✅ Role-based user promotion (USER → ADMIN)
+- Role-based user promotion (USER to ADMIN)
-- ✅ Admin-only token generation
+- Admin-only token generation
-- ✅ Token-based event creation
+- Token-based event creation
-- ✅ Authenticated event registration
+- Authenticated event registration
-- ✅ Password change and reset functionality
+- Password change and reset functionality
-- ✅ Token reusability for multiple events
+- Token reusability for multiple events
-- ✅ Secure logout and session management
+- Secure logout and session management
-- ✅ Authorization checks for all operations
+- Authorization checks for all operations

 ---